Email FacebookTwitterMenu burgerClose thin

 Share

-Are you trying to get together your own retirement savings?
-Speak to a financial advisor today.
+Are you trying to get your own retirement savings?
+Consider speaking to a financial advisor.

 How Much Do Congressmen Make Before Retirement?

-Most senators and representatives make an annual salary of $174,000.
+Most senators and representatives make an annual salary of $174,000 (since 2009).
 Those in leadership make a bit more.
-For example, the speaker of the House makes $223,500 and majority and minority leaders in the House and Senate make $193,400.
+For example, the Speaker of the House makes $223,500 while the majority and minority leaders in the House and Senate make $193,400.
 Congressmen earn this annual salary for the duration of their terms.
 Senators serve six-year terms, while members of the House serve for two years.
 There are no term limits on either part of Congress.

 What Are Congressional Pensions Like?